TL;DR

 Model access varies by tier.
 Claude Code at $20/mo gives you Sonnet.
 Opus-tier reasoning requires $100 or $200.
 Cursor Pro gives you access to premium models, but the specific models available change as partnerships shift.
 Do not assume the model you tried during a free trial is the same one you get on the cheapest paid plan.

 The market has settled into clear tiers.
 Free tools (Gemini CLI, Windsurf, Augment Dev, v0) are good enough for real work.
-The $10-20/mo tier (Copilot Pro, Cursor Pro, Claude Pro) covers most developers.
-The $100-200/mo tier (Claude Max, Cursor Ultra, Codex Pro) is for developers whose output directly generates revenue.
+The $10-20/mo tier (Copilot Pro, Cursor Pro, Claude Pro, ChatGPT Plus with Codex) covers most developers.
+The $100-200/mo tier (Claude Max, Cursor Ultra, ChatGPT Pro with Codex) is for developers whose output directly generates revenue.
+Team plans like Copilot Business, Cursor Business, and ChatGPT Business sit between individual subscriptions and custom enterprise contracts.

 Do not stack subscriptions you do not use daily.
 Pick one primary tool, add a free tier tool for overflow, and upgrade only when you consistently hit limits.
 The best pricing strategy is the one where every dollar spent maps to hours saved.

 For recommendations on which tools to pick regardless of price, see our 10 best AI coding tools ranking.
-For head-to-head comparisons, check the tool comparison page or the agent comparison dashboard.
+For head-to-head comparisons, check the tool comparison page, the agent comparison dashboard, the comparison hub, and the AI coding tools matrix.

 Claude Code is available through Anthropic's subscription plans.
 The Pro plan costs $20/mo and includes Sonnet-level models.
 The Max plan at $100/mo adds Opus-tier reasoning and higher usage limits.
 The Max $200/mo plan offers effectively unlimited daily usage.
 There is no free tier.
 All plans include the full feature set: multi-file editing, terminal execution, sub-agents, skills, and memory.